ejarzo/Shape-Your-Music/README.md

 Sound is created by drawing polygons on the canvas and clicking PLAY (or space bar).
 Each polygon represents a looping musical phrase.

 There are two modes: Draw and Edit (toggle between them with Tab).
 While in DRAW mode, clicking on the canvas allows you to draw polygons by placing vertices.
-In EDIT mode, you can adjust each polygon by dragging its vertices, or by dragging the entire polygon to a new position.
+In EDIT mode, You can **add** vertices by clicking on an edge midpoint, or **delete** vertices by double-clicking them.
+You can also drag each polygon to adjust its position, or drag the entire shape to a new position.
 Shapes higher up on the canvas start at higher notes than shapes lower down.
 Moving shapes left or right places them in stereo space (left/right on your speakers or headphones).
 Also in EDIT mode, you can click on a shape to display a context menu with more options.

 Each shape is a certain color.
 The current color with which you are drawing is controlled with the color palette in the toolbar.
 A shape's color determines which instrument it uses to produce sound.
 The sounds for each color can be controlled with the colored panels at the bottom of the screen; if the red panel is set to the "Cello" instrument, every red shape will make a cello sound.